Wallop Brook

 How many rods are allowed on Wallop Brook at any one time?

 Wallop Brook allows a maximum of 12 rods at any one time.
-Contact Bossington Estate Fly Fishery directly if you need to confirm current availability.
+Contact Bossington Estate directly if you need to confirm current availability.

 What species can I expect to catch on Wallop Brook?